Radware/CloudWAF-command-line-tool/README.md

         fingerprint: 87FE361698CB3F47683245984DDAF08E334818D3

-Please note that the "fingerprint" field here can be calculated using the following command:<br>
+Please note that the "fingerprint" field here can be calculated using the following command:

-    **cwafctl utils get_certificate_fingerprint < ./"yaml files"/certificate.yaml**
+    cwafctl utils get_certificate_fingerprint < ./"yaml files"/certificate.yaml

-Please note that the available region codes can be obtained from cloud waf using the following commands:<br>
+Please note that the available region codes can be obtained from cloud waf using the following commands:

-**cwafctl get available_regions**
+    cwafctl get available_regions

 CLI output: